LukeT2340/ProductListWithCart/README.md

 # Product list with cart challenge (frontendmentor.io)

 I'm using frontend mentor to practice my tailwind, javascript, typescript and HTML skills.
 I know some of the colors are currently off.
 I'm using the colors specified in the figma file, but they don't look the same as in the preview for some reason.
+Will fix in the future.

 You can find the challenge here: